NCAR/finn/README.md

   * (Linux/Mac) use system's package manager

 *For those using Windows:*
 `Powershell` is recommended as your command line terminal.
-Windows path may interfere with docker.
 To open the PowerShell, type PowerShell in the Windows search bar.
 This program will open a terminal in which you can use command lines to run the programs.

 Linux/Mac user can use the OS's default terminal.

 ### 2. (Windows/Mac) Customize virtual machine